-Since she was a neat nut, I would spend days cleaning house before she arrived, but she set about to "get some spots I didn't have time to clean."
-I didn't show much patience or kindness and took it as an insult to my housecleaning.
-Her five-feet viewed my two hundred fifty pounds as an indictment on her, so she couldn't help but pointing out that I ought to eat less.
+Since she was a neat nut, I would spend days cleaning house before she arrived but, she set about to "get some spots I didn't have time to clean."
+I didn't respond with much patience or kindness.
+I took it as an insult to my housecleaning.
+Her 5-foot stature viewed my 250 pound body as an indictment on her, so she couldn't keep from pointing out that I ought to eat less.